Data Pool & Connectors

 MQTT data

-that uniquely defines a data set for a specific connection and a text payload.
-The payload is typically a JSON object, and the MQTT custom connector
+The MQTT data packet consists of a topic that uniquely defines a data set for a specific connection and a text payload.
+The payload is typically a JSON object, and the MQTT custom connector described in this tutorial supports JSON only.

 MQTT connect